#60: How to Stop Toy Store Meltdowns and Keep Your Home Clutter-Free

 Keep the communication open as much as possible, because as a professional organizer, I want to ensure our time is used efficiently and effectively.
 And I know you want to make sure your dollars are considered carefully – and I totally respect that.

-• getting information from other people.
+• time spent to get information from other people.

 • It’s their stuff and you need to do something with it.
 Have this information ready, or have the person within earshot to help make that decision